 Federal Fair Housing Laws

-The Department of Housing and Urban Development has actively pursued more Fair Housing lawsuits in the last few years, including some pretty innocuous cases with no ill will towards any group.
+Still, the Department of Housing and Urban Development has not changed its position on Fair Housing laws and where illegal immigrant tenants fit into them.
+In fact, HUD has actively pursued more Fair Housing lawsuits in the last few years, including some pretty innocuous cases with no ill will towards any group.

-Don’t be the next landlord to be made an example of.
+Don’t be the next landlord to be made an example.

 As a refresher, landlords and property managers cannot discriminate based on national origin, race or ethnicity (among others).
 That means you can’t ask for any additional information or documents from one applicant that you don’t ask from any others.